Step-by-Step Guide to Microblading Eyebrows

 Is microblading painful?

-Most clients report minimal discomfort during the procedure due to the application of a topical numbing cream beforehand.
-Pain levels can vary based on individual sensitivity.
+Many clients report minimal discomfort during microblading, often alleviated by a topical numbing cream applied before the procedure.
+However, pain levels can vary based on individual sensitivity.

-How long do the results of microblading last?
+How long do the results of microblading typically last?

-Microblading results generally last between 1 to 3 years, depending on skin type, lifestyle, and aftercare.
+Microblading results can last anywhere from 1 to 3 years, depending on factors such as skin type, aftercare, and lifestyle, while traditional pigments may last longer but can also fade over time.

 Related Links